johnlauer/serial-port-json-server/README.md

 Revisions
 -------
+Changes in 1.76
+- Added restart and exit commands

 Changes in 1.75
 - Tweaked the order of operations for pausing/unpausing the buffer in Grbl and TinyG to account for rare cases where a deadlock could occur.
 This should guarantee no dead-locking.
 - Jarret Luft added an artificial % buffer wipe to Grbl buffer to mimic to some degree the buffer wiping available on TinyG.